Bulgaria, EU's least vaccinated nation, faces deadly surge - NewsBreak

 But making COVID-19 vaccines mandatory could risk further polarizing the issue, she said.

-Hriska Zhelyazkova, a 67-year-old military officer from the coastal city of Burgas, says she distrusts vaccines because "they were created so quickly” -- apparently unaware that years of research laid the groundwork for the vaccine shots, which now have been used in hundreds of millions of people with exceedingly rare serious side effects.
+Hriska Zhelyazkova, a 67-year-old military officer from the coastal city of Burgas, says she distrusts vaccines because "they were created so quickly.”

+“I think my body would do well if I contracted the virus,” she said.
+“I get information from the internet, (and) read the opinions of virologists.”

 Still, she said she may get vaccinated if authorities slap tougher restrictions on unvaccinated people.